fastlane/fastlane/README.md

 I've been using many other solutions out there.
 Unfortunately none of them were perfect.
 The biggest issue was random timeouts of ```Instruments``` when starting the script.
 This problem is solved with ```snapshot```

 - **UI Automation in Instruments**: Instruments can only run your app on one device in one language.
 You have to manually switch it.
 - **[ui-screen-shooter](https://github.com/jonathanpenn/ui-screen-shooter)**: This is the best alternative out there right now.
-It's based on AppleScript, you can not update it properly and there are quite some hacks in there. ```Snapshot``` uses a very similar technique - just in a clean and maintainable Ruby gem.
+It's based on AppleScript, you can not update it properly and there are quite some hacks in there. ```snapshot``` uses a very similar technique - just in a clean and maintainable Ruby gem.
 - **[Subliminal](https://github.com/inkling/Subliminal)**: A good approach to write the interaction code in Objective C. Unfortunately it has a lot of open issues with the latest release of Xcode.
 Also, it requires modifications of your Xcode project and schemes, which might break some other things.

 # Installation